KietNhiTran/kietnhitran.github.io/_posts/2022-12-09-azure-cost-optimization-in-action.md

 - In Azure cost management page, set your **azure budget** and **alert** to control cost expense.
 - Using Azure cost optimization **policy** to governance at scale.
 For example, specify allowed resource SKU to be prevision in development phrase via [Allowed virtual machine size SKUs policy](https://learn.microsoft.com/en-us/azure/governance/policy/samples/built-in-policies#compute).
 Check out Azure cost related Policy or build your own to governance as scale.

 These are foundation principles that you can run through to get first actions in your cost optimization journey.
 For each type of resource, it has its own cost optimization guidance.
-For example: [Optimize compute costs on Azure Kubernetes Service (AKS)] (https://learn.microsoft.com/en-us/training/modules/aks-optimize-compute-costs/); [Azure Database for PostgreSQL and cost optimization](https://learn.microsoft.com/en-us/azure/architecture/framework/services/data/azure-db-postgresql/cost-optimization).
+For example: [Optimize compute costs on Azure Kubernetes Service (AKS)](https://learn.microsoft.com/en-us/training/modules/aks-optimize-compute-costs/); [Azure Database for PostgreSQL and cost optimization](https://learn.microsoft.com/en-us/azure/architecture/framework/services/data/azure-db-postgresql/cost-optimization).
 Therefore, besides the general principles, frequently check on in-deep technique of each resource type used in your deployment architecture.

 Saving costs is important, but it is not a unique factor affecting your decision.
 Your design should take in [tradeoffs between cost optimization, security, reliability, performance and operability](https://learn.microsoft.com/en-us/azure/architecture/framework/cost/tradeoffs).
 The attached link is a short documentation which would explain this concept perfectly clearly.